 Locals living in rural areas speak ethnic minority languages such as Khmu and Hmong.
 French is also commonly used in government and commerce – it’s also a compulsory subject for schools in Laos.

-Today, Buddhism is the religion of 90% of the country's 5.4 million people, and its overall influence upon the daily lives of the Lao people has been little altered by the strictures of the Communist government.
-In fact, the Lao government has never opposed observance of the religion and has used many of its teachings to support its political goals.
+Buddhism is the main religion in Laos, and its overall influence upon the daily lives of the Lao people has been altered by the strictures of the communist government.
+In fact, the Lao government doesn’t oppose observance of the religion and has used many of its teachings to support its political goals.

-With the political and economic reforms of the mid-80s, Buddhism is once again flourishing.
-The Vientiane-based That Luang festival - reduced to a three-day religious observance during the first decade of Communist control – has expanded into a full week's celebration with a huge fair, concerts, and sound and light shows.
+The Vientiane-based That Luang festival – once reduced to a 3-day religious observance during the first decade of Communist control – has expanded into a full week's celebration of concerts, parades, and religious ceremonies